JoshuaMichaelHall-Tech/6-7-coding-challenge/getting-started.md

 ## Core Commands

-These commands will be available after running the setup script:
+These commands will be available after running the installer:

 | Command    | Description                                           |
 |------------|-------------------------------------------------------|